frosthaern/tasktree/README.md

 # tasktree

-- write the main function and check how much is working till now
-- write the implementation for deleting todo and adding a todo
+- fix the down button
 - and use strike font if todo->completed
+- fix font loading